 and effect shall be given to any such order.

-[(3c) repealed]
+[(3c) deleted]

 (3d) A person who is aggrieved by a decision of the chief executive officer refusing the issue of a certificate under subsection (3)(c) may appeal to the Minister whose decision is final.